At a Glance

 Understand the Role: Read the job description thoroughly to understand the specific requirements and responsibilities of a Lecturer in Sport.
 Tailor your application to highlight how your experience aligns with these expectations.

-Highlight Relevant Experience: In your CV and cover letter, emphasise any teaching experience, qualifications in sport, and relevant skills.
-Use specific examples to demonstrate your ability to engage students and deliver effective lessons.
+Highlight Relevant Experience: In your CV and cover letter, emphasise any teaching experience, qualifications in sport, and relevant achievements.
+Use specific examples to demonstrate your expertise and passion for the subject.

 How to prepare for a job interview at Newcastle and Stafford Colleges Group